chocolate peppermint bar with bite

 Amount Per Serving: Calories: 124Total Fat: 9gSaturated Fat: 2gTrans Fat: 0gUnsaturated Fat: 6gCholesterol: 18mgSodium: 25mgCarbohydrates: 11gFiber: 0gSugar: 8gProtein: 1g

-Christmas.
-It’s essential to remember why we celebrate it.
-Yesterday, I found myself getting anxious about everything I have left to do.
-I realized how non-essential all the frenzied rushing and overspending we do really is, and I did a mental and spiritual reset.
+Christmas is coming so fast it makes my head spin!
+That's why it's essential to remember why we celebrate it.
+Sometimes, I find myself getting anxious about everything I have to do.
+When that happens, I have to remember how non-essential all the frantic rushing and overspending we do is, and I do a mental and spiritual reset.

 P.S.
-If you like the idea of easy and good bars in a hurry, here’s another one that has been really popular.
-Busy Day Lemon Bars.
+If you like the idea of easy and good bars in a hurry, here's another really popular one, Busy Day Lemon Bars.

 Love, GB (Betty Streff)